James G. Nunn (bishop)

-James G. Nunn is an active bishop in the United Methodist Church, the second largest Protestant denomination in the United States.
+James G. Nunn is a retired bishop in the United Methodist Church, the second largest Protestant denomination in the United States.

 Biography and Education

 James (Jimmy) Nunn graduated from McMurry University with a Bachelor of Arts (B.A.) degree, and he graduated from Asbury Theological Seminary with a Master of Divinity (M.Div.) degree.
 He also received a Doctor of Ministry (D.Min.) degree from Asbury Theological Seminary.

 Nunn was ordained in the Northwest Texas Conference as a United Methodist Deacon in 1980 and as a United Methodist Elder in 1983.

 Episcopal Service

 Nunn was elected to the episcopacy in 2016 and assigned to the Oklahoma Episcopal Area comprising the Oklahoma Conference and the Oklahoma Indian Missionary Conference.
+He served in this role for 8 years, until his retirement on August 31, 2024.